symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ### Tell me about your self?
-My full name is Vikram Belde.
-I am mobile and web developer, I started my career as a mobile app developer and learnt web development.
+I am a Developer, Designer, Engineer and I enjoy Teaching and Mentoring.
+I am a full time web developer with part time mobile app developer.
+I love mentoring and helping beginners to get started on web development.
+Along side development, I love desinging and prototyping.
+I own a [3d printer](https://www.youtube.com/watch?v=odDZMYr1di8) and I absolutely love it.

 ---

-### How many years of experience you have on UI ?
-I have in total of 5 years of experience on mobile and web development.

----

-### What do you enjoy more Mobile App Development vs Web Developement ?
+### What do you enjoy the most web development or mobile app development ?
-I enjoy developing mobile friendly web designs
+I enjoy coding for web and designing for mobile.